DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **The Modern Control Matrix:**

-**Economic Systems**: Global capitalism that treats humans as "human resources" and the Earth as "raw materials"—the Engine protocol scaled to planetary level.
+**Economic Systems**: Global capitalism that treats humans as "human resources" and the Earth as "raw materials"—the Machine protocol scaled to planetary level.

 **Educational Systems**: Standardized education that suppresses creativity, intuition, and consciousness development while producing compliant workers.